apache/predictionio/docs/manual/source/demo/tapster.html.md

 ```
 ### Rails

-On the Rails side all the fun things happen in the episodes controller locates at: `app/controllers/episodes_controller` [View on GitHub](https://github.com/PredictionIO/Demo-Tapster/blob/master/app/controllers/episodes_controller.rb).
+On the Rails side all the fun things happen in the episodes controller located at: `app/controllers/episodes_controller` [View on GitHub](https://github.com/PredictionIO/Demo-Tapster/blob/master/app/controllers/episodes_controller.rb).

 ```
 def query